-- Recognized revenue
+- Recognized and deferred revenue summaries at-a-glance

-Read more about Stripe’s revenue recognition reports.
+Read more about Stripe’s revenue recognition methodology.